oleon12/alignTools/README.md

 ```
 ***
 ## **multiMuscle( )**
 Now the next step is to align our sequences.
 For this we will use multiMuscle(), this function will align the sequences of each gene.
 The input file must be a list object.
 Now, only the MUSCLE algorithm is available, in future I will update for others like Clustal or tcoffe.
 The result is practically the same list object, but each gene aligned.
-Like multiGenBank(), this function can save each alignment in separate files, to do, just set write.dna=TRUE and select one of the avaiable formats: "nexus" (default), "phylip", "fasta" or "tnt".
+Like multiGenBank(), this function can save each alignment in separate files, to do, just set write.dna=TRUE and select one of the available formats: "nexus" (default), "phylip", "fasta" or "tnt".
 ```{r}
 alignment <- multiMuscle(x = genes, write.dna = FALSE)
 #check alignment, a list object